CriMenghini/ADM/README.md

 | Cristina |        @patk       | menghini@dis.uniroma1.it |
 |  Tommaso |     @tlanciano     | tommaso@geosrl.net       |
 |  Valerio |  @Valerio Guarrasi | guarrasi1995@mail.com    |

+We will reply ASAP, on Slack the responsiveness is higher.